ryan-txn/tp/docs/team/DarkDragoon2002.md

     - Used `DateTimeUtils` to better get the date and times necessary
     - Implemented the statistics and necessary code that was used by `historicCalories` which was then abstracted out by `kennethSty` into the `ConsumptionStatistics` Class

+5. **Migrated Command Code from `ChatParser` to respective Command Classes**
+   - Migrated the Code to various `executeCommand` Methods from ChatParser
+   - Was initially in a large `switch`, `case` statement
+   - Migration allowed for Increased Readability
+   - Inline with Single Responsibility Principle
+   - Added Assertions and other checks in other Classes to prevent bugs

+6. **Unit Testing**
+    - Created Unit Tests for sections I worked on
+    - Created `HealthGoalTest`
+    - Added Testing Functions to ChatParser for:
+      - `delete meal`
+      - `delete mealEntry`
+      - `show todayCalories`
+      - Major Changes to `show historicCalories`
+    - Added Multiple Helper Functions to aid with testing as well
 ### Contributions to the User Guide
 * Added entries for the following commands:
     - Delete meal from meal menu